5 TIPS FOR THE INTROVERT MOTHER WHO CRAVES QUIET AMIDST CHAOS

 I’ve explained to them that everyone needs time for themselves and now they even turn the tables on me.
 When I ask them to do something, they’ve once or twice told me that it’ll have to wait as they’re having ‘me time’ themselves.
 I guess at least they’ve taken the concept on board!

 5. Set your home up to give you some space

 When my small house is full of children it’s very difficult to find a space for me.
 In the past I’ve resorted to locking myself in the bathroom or sitting in the car on my driveway!

-The decor is calming, peaceful and I have everything in there that brings me happiness – my music, books, yoga mat, for example.
+So, I made my bedroom my safe haven.
+The decor is calming, peaceful and I have everything in there that brings me peace and happiness.

 If I need quiet time, then I go into my room, push the door slightly closed and read a book, listen to music or do some yoga.
-I know the kids will knock before they come in and usually they don’t interrupt until I open the door wider.
+I know the kids will knock before they come in (another habit they’re learning to follow) and usually they don’t interrupt until I open the door wider.

 BALANCING THE NEEDS OF MY KIDS VS MY NEEDS AS AN INTROVERT

 Motherhood is a constant juggle.
 On top of that, being an introvert mother is a delicate balancing act and one that’s very easily tipped off balance.